-My research seeks to virtually reconstruct the hip joint anatomy of extinct archosaurs.
-Archosaurs, a group of reptiles that includes extinct dinosaurs, as well as living birds and crocodilians, evolved a wide diversity of body forms throughout their long history on Earth.
+My research seeks to reconstruct the locomotor anatomy of extinct archosaurs (crocodilians, birds, and extinct forms such as dinosaurs).
+Archosaurs evolved a wide diversity of body forms throughout their long history on Earth.
 These include some of the most spectacular animals ever existed, such as multi-ton bipeds (theropods) and the largest animals ever to walk on land (sauropods).
 Even the two living representatives are vastly different in hind limb posture and behavior.
-Therefore, archosaurs provide a wealth of data on how evolutionary changes in posture and body size affect limb anatomy.
+Therefore, archosaurs provide a wealth of data and ideas on how evolutionary changes in ecology, behavior, and body size affect limb anatomy.

 Anatomical reconstruction of archosaur hip joints will allow us to better understand the hindlimb mobility, load bearing ability, and locomotor behavior of extinct archosaurs.
 At the same time, because archosaur joints are so different from ours, my work will also be informative in general cartilage and connective tissue biology as well.